-\begin{itemize} \item We introduce enhanced adversarial training using a technique we call \textbf{Attention and Adversarial Logit Pairing(AT+ALP)}, a method that encourages both attention map and logit for pairs of examples to be similar.
-When applied to clean examples and their adversarial counterparts, \textbf{AT+ALP} improves accuracy on adversarial examples over adversarial training. \item We show that our \textbf{AT+ALP} can effectively increase the average activations of adversarial examples in the key area and demonstrate that it focuse on more discriminate features to improve the robustness of the model. \item We show that our \textbf{AT+ALP} achieves \textbf{the state of the art} defense on a wide range of datasets against strong \textbf{PGD} gray-box and black-box attacks.Compared with previous work,our work is evaluated under highly challenging PGD attack:the maximum perturbation $\epsilon \in \{0.25,0.5\}$ i.e. $L_\infty \in \{0.25,0.5\}$ with 10 to 200 attack iterations.To our knowledge, such a strong attack has not been previously explored on a wide range of datasets. \end{itemize}
+\begin{itemize} \item We introduce enhanced adversarial training using a technique we call \textbf{Attention and Adversarial Logit Pairing(AT+ALP)}, which encourages both attention map and logit for pairs of examples to be similar.
+When being applied to clean examples and their adversarial counterparts, \textbf{AT+ALP} improves accuracy on adversarial examples over adversarial training. \item We show that our \textbf{AT+ALP} can effectively increase the average activations of adversarial examples in the key area and demonstrate that it focuses on more discriminate features to improve the robustness of the model. \item We show that our \textbf{AT+ALP} achieves \textbf{the state of the art} defense on a wide range of datasets against strong \textbf{PGD} gray-box and black-box attacks.
+Compared with previous work,our work is evaluated under highly challenging PGD attack: the maximum perturbation $\epsilon \in \{0.25,0.5\}$, i.e., $L_\infty \in \{0.25,0.5\}$ with 10 to 200 attack iterations.
+To the best of our knowledge, such a strong attack has not been previously explored on a wide range of datasets. \end{itemize}

-The rest of the paper is organized as follows: in Section \ref{sec:RelatedWork}2 related works are summarized, in Section \ref{sec:Methods}3 definitions and threat models are introduced,in Section \ref{sec:Methods}4 our \textbf{Attention and Adversarial Logit Pairing(AT+ALP)} method is introduced, in Section \ref{sec:Experiments}5 experimental results are presented and discussed, and finally in Section \ref{sec:Conclusion}6 the paper is concluded.
+The rest of the paper is organized as follows: in Section \ref{sec:RelatedWork}2, we present the related works; in Section \ref{sec:Methods}3, we introduce definitions and threat models; in Section \ref{sec:Methods}4 we propose our \textbf{Attention and Adversarial Logit Pairing(AT+ALP)} method; in Section \ref{sec:Experiments}5, we show extensive experimental results; and Section \ref{sec:Conclusion}6 concludes.